cakoose/import-pull-request/ReadMe.md

     - If it doesn't rebase cleanly and you're not willing to deal with it yourself, tell the author to rebase their pull request.
 2. Test the changes.
     - If something is broken and you're not willing to fix it yourself, tell the author to fix it.
+3. Make any changes you need to make.
+Feel free to make additional commits.
-3. Squash the commits and tweak the commit message:
+4. Squash the commits and tweak the commit message:
     - `git rebase -i`
     - Your editor will pop up.
-If there is more than one commit, change "pick" to "squash" for all but the top-most one.
-If there is only one commit, change the "pick" to "reword".
-Save and quit.
+        - If there is only one commit, change the "pick" to "reword".
+        - If there are multiple commits, change "pick" to "squash" for all but the first.
+        - Save and quit.
     - Your editor will pop up again.
-Write a clean commit message.
-Keep the "Closes #123" line at the end; it tells GitHub to [auto-close](https://help.github.com/articles/closing-issues-via-commit-messages/) the pull request when you finally push the commit.
-Save and quit.
+        - Write a clean commit message.
+        - Keep the "Closes #123" line at the end; it tells GitHub to [auto-close](https://help.github.com/articles/closing-issues-via-commit-messages/) the pull request.
-4. Make any tweaks you need to make (comments, code style, changelog, etc).
-    - Use `git commit --amend` to add these changes to the commit; this preserves the original commit's "Author" field.
+        - Save and quit.
 5. Push the commit to main repo: `git push`
 6. Delete the local branch: `git checkout master; git branch -d temp-branch`